jackyzha0/quartz/content/notes/ass03-security-flaws-essay.md

 ## 2012 Honan Wired
 [link](https://blackboard.otago.ac.nz/bbcswebdav/pid-2956926-dt-content-rid-18904224_1/xid-18904224_1)

-This article written by Mat Homan for Wired magazine in 2012 gives a detailed account of how Honan's digital life was torn apart.
-His amazon, apple, gmail and twitter accounts were hacked, and
+This article, written by Mat Homan for Wired magazine in 2012, gives a detailed account of how Honan's digital life was torn apart.
+His amazon, apple and gmail account were used to gain access to his twitter profile, which was then used to broadcast hateful messages.
+And if that wasn't bad enough, his iPhone, iPad, and macbook were all wiped to prevent him from regaining access to his accounts.
+Unfortunately, Honan did not keep backups of his macbook and lost all his photos and videos of his daughters first few years.

+Firstly, the hacker was able to find his email address on his personal website which was linked to on his twitter profile.
+Then from the google account recovery website he was able to find out that Honan's recovery email was a me.com email provided by Apple.
+The hacker then got Honan's billing address using a whois request on his personal website, then manipulated amazons customer service to obtain the last four digits of one of Honan's credit cards.
+He then used the billing address and the credit card to convince Apple's customer service team that he was Honan - despite being unable to answer the security questions - and take over his Apple account.
+The hacker then wiped Honan's devices then used his email accounts to gain access to his Twitter.

+When Honan discovered that he had been hacked, he called apple customer service, which achieved very little.
+He then made a post on his Tumblr account detailing what had happene

 - guy got hacked
 - amazon - apple - gmail - twitter